Crown-Commercial-Service/crown-marketplace/README.md

 * `GA_TRACKING_ID`
   * Google Analytics is disabled if this is not set

-#### Production environments
+#### Credentials protecting data upload URLs

-Credentials for HTTP Basic Authentication:
+HTTP Basic Authentication credentials.
+Only needed in production environments.

 * `HTTP_BASIC_AUTH_NAME`
 * `HTTP_BASIC_AUTH_PASSWORD`